romanbishof/moonsite-HouseholdingManeger/README.md

 * Sending email feature:
 located at - RecieptController.cs and web.config

-Right now the email is created in the local folder - feature development will be done
+Right now the email is created in the local folder - future development will be done

 ![image](https://github.com/romanbishof/moonsite-HouseholdingManeger/assets/76264579/fc4646f2-0194-4577-9450-664c92e85bb0)